gbenroscience/layit/README.md

 ```

 The above tag specifies that a div should be created and assigned the identity: `included_details`.
 The xml layout in the file called includer.xml should be rendered within this
 div.
 It should horizontally aligned with its parent center and its top should be constrained to the bottom of a view whose id is `some_view` in the same xml file.
-The other properties are injected into the stylesheet for the page.<br>
+The other properties are injected into the stylesheet for the page.<br><br>

 _**ReadME still under-development**_